2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 • First Advantage- This company goes well beyond basic tenant background checks.
 They have a broad scope of services and features, including access to a library of information on landlord-tenant relationships.
 They also offer links and resources in their partner ecosystem for other related services and tools to assist landlords beyond the tenant background screening.

 • E-Renter- Among the most affordable tenant background check services, their platform is straightforward and simple.
-Your basic package will include credit, criminal, financial and sex offender screenings.
+Your basic package will include credit, criminal, financial, and sex offender screenings.

-• SmartMove by TransUnion– Likely the most well-known name on the list, SmartMove by TransUnion allows landords to tap into a massive data set to conduct a tenant background check.
+• SmartMove by TransUnion– Likely the most well-known name on the list, SmartMove by TransUnion allows landlords to tap into a massive data set to conduct a tenant background check.
 You don’t need a membership, but it does allow you to manage multiple properties and defer the cost of the screening to the applicant.

 • VeriFirst- Another comprehensive platform, VeriFirst provides instant reports as well as assistance with debt collection and screening of co-applicants.
 Well ahead of the game from a technology standpoint, landlords will likely find this to be a great option for their tenant screening process.